IQSS/ppr-ojs/docs/Sphinx-guides/source/developerGuide/testing.md

 The tests used a custom Docker image to execute the tests: ``hmdc/ppr_ojs_test``.
 More information of how to build this image in the section below.

-There is a GitHub action configured on ``test.yaml`` that will execute these tests on pushing on a Pull Request but can also be executed locally with:
+There is a GitHub action configured on ``.github/workflows/test.yml`` that will execute these tests on commits to ``main`` and on Pull Requests but can also be executed locally with:

 - ``make test`` for the base plugin
 - ``make test_report`` for for the report plugin